gitter-badger/ecs/README.md

         Entities[EntitiesCount++] = entity;
     }

-    // This method will be removed for added before, but already non-compatible entities. public override void RaiseOnRemoveEvent (int entity) {
+    // This method will be called for added before, but already non-compatible entities. public override void RaiseOnRemoveEvent (int entity) {
         for (var i = 0; i < EntitiesCount; i++) {
             if (Entities[i] == entity) {